artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 <!-- more -->

 When I joined Artsy in 2014, I joined the Mobile Team.
-We were called the "mobile" team, even though we only worked on Artsy's iOS apps and not the mobile website.
 It was an amazing team.
+While we were called the "mobile" team, we only worked on Artsy's iOS apps and not the mobile website.

 By 2016, Artsy Engineering had grown to the size that having only a "mobile team" and a "web team" was no longer working well.
 We dissolved both teams and distributed the engineers into